Tamarind is very rich in magnesium and can neutralize residual heavy metals in the body.

 When using raw tamarind, soak it in water for 20 minutes and squeeze out one cup pulp for the sauce.

 Set aside a quarter cup of roasted nuts to crush for garnish.

 Add all other ingredients into a blender and pulse it several times until you reach a nutty sauce consistency.

 If you like the sauce smooth blend ingredients until smooth.

-As for the taste of tamarind, the flavor is originally lemony and when adding peanut, it gets slightly nutty.
+As for the taste of tamarind, the flavour is originally lemony and when adding peanut, it gets slightly nutty.

-According to you taste you can adjust the quantity of tamarind and peanuts.
+According to your taste, you can adjust the quantity of tamarind and peanuts.